Saturday, March 8, 2025

 Such spirits can relate with bodies.
 For example, God and angels can take on physical forms (Gen.18; 19:1).
 Demons can dwell in human bodies ("the evil spirits came out of them" Acts 19:12), as well as in swine (Matt.
 8:28-32).
 Further, Satan and his angels were expelled from heaven: "there was no longer any place for them in heaven" (Rev.12:8).
 This implies that spirits occupy a spatial position.
 Spirits, then, are immaterial persons that occupy space and can be embodied.

-Concerning the creation of Adam, the Bible teaches that his spirit was added to flesh and bones to form a living person:
+With respect to the creation of Adam, the Bible teaches that his spirit was added to flesh and bones to form a living person:

-"then the LORD God formed the man of the dust from the ground and breathed into his nostrils the breath of life (ruach), and the man became a living creature (nephesh)" (Gen. 2:7; see also Ezek.
+then the LORD God formed the man of the dust from the ground and breathed into his nostrils the breath of life (ruach), and the man became a living creature (nephesh) (Gen. 2:7; see also Ezek.
 37:1-10).

-"also to every beast of the earth, to every bird of the air, and to everything that creeps on the earth, in which there is life (nephesh), I have given every green herb for food" (Gen. 1:30).
+The "breath of life (ruach)" given to Adam (Gen. 2:7) is found also in animals: "and they went into the ark to Noah, two by two, of all flesh, in which is the breath of life (ruach)" (Gen. 7:15).
+Similarly, nephesh, the word for “soul” or “being”, is also translated as "life" and applies to animals: "also to every beast of the earth, to every bird of the air, and to everything that creeps on the earth, in which there is life (nephesh), I have given every green herb for food" (Gen. 1:30).
+Thus animals, too, are said to have a soul or spirit.

 How do human souls differ from those of animals and plants?
 As Augustine notes, human souls are surely more complex and intelligent.
 We alone are formed in the image of God.
 Since we are made in the image of God, the properties most important for understanding our personhood are those we have in common with God.
 These include such things as a conscious self, rationality, creativity, righteousness, and knowledge, limited as these may be for humans.